PlexPt/PlexPt/README.md

 ## Hi there 👋

-I am plex!
-I like to code in different languages.
+Welcome to my page!

-## 🔭I’m currently working on
+## 🔭I’m currently code with

 - Java
 - Kotlin